horoeka-2020/Liszt/README.md

 ```
 ### `POST /api/v1/books/`

-Adds a book to the user's list of books.
+Adds a book to the user's list of books and returns newly updated list.

 Request: